Personal finance apps like You Need A Budget (YNAB) make it easy to see how you’re spending your money while tracking your savings progress.

 Qube offers both free and paid accounts.

 Basic is the free option.
 It allows you to create ten qubes and gives you access to a debit card.

 Premium costs $8 per month and provides unlimited digital cash envelopes.
 This can be an individual or joint account, and it includes enhanced reporting features.

 You can use the code FRUGALRULES to receive free access to the Premium plan for the first eight weeks.

 Family costs $15 per month and includes everything in the Premium plan plus the ability to have up to ten authorized users.

 Mint is one of the most popular free budgeting and saving app options on the market.
 It’s also one of the best alternatives to YNAB.

-The company is owned by Intuit.
+The company is owned by Intuit, the personal personal accounting software company.
 Like Simplifi, it lets you track your checking and savings accounts, credit cards, investments, and loans.